Rugby league in Yorkshire: West Yorkshire

-West Yorkshire has the most clubs in the whole of Yorkshire with 11 teams based in the region.
+West Yorkshire has the most clubs in the whole of Yorkshire with 10 teams based in the region.
 Traditionally, Leeds Rhinos and Huddersfield Giants have been the two most successful, Bradford Bulls also became a dominant force in rugby league during the Super League era along with Leeds.

 East Riding of Yorkshire

-Two teams are based in the East Riding of Yorkshire and both play in Kingston upon Hull.
+Three teams are based in the East Riding of Yorkshire, two of these play in Kingston upon Hull.
 Traditionally Hull F.C. are said to represent the West side of the city and Hull Kingston Rovers represent the East side of the city with the boundary being the River Hull.
+The third side is Goole Vikings.

 South Yorkshire

 Two clubs compete and are based in South Yorkshire; Sheffield Eagles and Doncaster.
 Doncaster play at the Keepmoat Stadium in Doncaster whereas Sheffield play at the Sheffield Olympic Legacy Stadium in Sheffield.
 Sheffield Eagles are the most successful of the two teams having won the 1996 Challenge Cup.
 Doncaster have yet to win any major honours.